 There was kind of a complicated arrangement of divisions and ranks expressed by the braid on the sleeves.
 I made that up.
 I organized it and produced a little instruction booklet about it for the wardrobe department and anyone else who was interested.

-Initially, the insignia were on a band around the upper arm.
+Initially, the insignia were worn on a band around the upper arm.
 This was moved to the cuff.

-The last major change was to redesign the flap of the double-breasted jacket so that it could actually open.
+The last major change was to redesign the flap of the double-breasted jacket so it could actually open.
 This was something Meyer requested.
 He felt the lighter color on the inside of the flap would frame the actors’ faces better.

 In order to make it look less like plain old snaps, I found this sterling silver chain that looked strange.
 I ordered a reel of it and sewed it in with the snaps to give it a feeling that it was perhaps a magnetic closing.